Skip to main content

 Export

 The export feature retrieves all audit entries and writes them to a local file in JSONL format (one JSON object per line).
-This is designed for long-term retention -- since audit entries in NATS KV have a configurable TTL (default 30 days), exporting preserves them before they expire.
+This is designed for long-term retention -- since audit entries in the NATS stream have a configurable max_age (default 30 days), exporting preserves them before they expire.

-The GET /audit/export endpoint returns all entries in a single response.
+The export endpoint returns all entries in a single response.
 The CLI writes each entry as a JSON line to the output file.
 JSONL files are easy to process with standard tools:

 # Count entries